Where the Horseshoe Meets the Road

 (originally published in Southwest Horse Trader magazine, 2007)

-As it is with other people, trust is a delicate and valuable gift from your horse.
+Trust is the third area we will be working on in this three-part series on Round Pen Basics.
+Once you have established Communication (July issue) and Respect (August issue), you have set up your relationship with your horse to allow him to trust you.
+Just like with other people, trust is a delicate and valuable gift from your horse.
 It’s hard to establish but once it is firmly developed as part of your two-way relationship, your ability to relax and be confident in your animal will greatly increase your enjoyment of riding him, let alone your performance levels.

 Trust is defined as “having faith in”.
 Belief, hope, conviction, confidence, expectation, reliance, dependence are all words that mean roughly the same thing.
 Imagine having a bond or rapport with your horse that involves those verbs!
 If you ask him to cross a creek or river and he’s never stepped into water before, he’ll do it.
 If you want to start working on cattle and he’s never been around those snorting, smelly beasts before, he’ll do it.
 If you want him to step up into a strange trailer, or cross a wooden bridge, or allow you to start swinging a rope over his head, or enter an arena filled with lots of activity/horses/people… he’ll do it.
 Why?
 Because he trusts you.

-The way to overcome that negative emotional environment in the horse is to give him a lot of positive emotional memories that will reprogram his mind.
+The way to overcome that negative emotional environment in the horse is to give him lots of POSITIVE emotional memories that will reprogram his mind.
 Ask him to come close to the scary situation, just to the point where he starts to become anxious – not to the full-blown fear, “fall apart or blow up” part.
-Then, back down a step and let him relax.
+Back down a step and let him relax.
 Let him take all day if he needs to – if he can’t relax, back down one more step.
 Then take baby steps, as slow as molasses, until his feelings of calm and safety overcome his previous negative state.
-Will Rogers once said, “Half our life is spent trying to find something to do with the time we have rushed through life trying to save.”
-Apply this to your horsemanship, and take the time that your horse needs to do something right for you.

 Even if your horse is not fearful or apprehensive, building a solid foundation of trust in your relationship is a great way to set yourselves up for success down the road.